Casablanca, Morocco: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-Mosques often require certain dress, so if you plan to see the stunning King Hassan II Mosque, take the following:
+Mosques often require certain dress, so if you want to check out the majestic King Hassan II Mosque, take the following:

-Note that there may be restrictions on who is allowed to enter the mosque; it is best to check with the Casablanca tourism authority.
+Note that there may be restrictions on who is allowed to enter the mosque; you should check with the Casablanca tourism authority.

 July

-July in Casablanca very dry with almost no rain.
+July for Casablanca very dry with almost no rain.
 Temperatures average in the low 70s F (low 20s C), with daytime temperatures significantly higher.

 What to wear/what to pack: